Application Process

 Background Information

 The Otago Academy of Sport Programs accept athletes from Otago, North Otago & Central Otago.
-It is coordinated and run by the Otago Academy of Sport Charitable Trust.
+The program is coordinated and run by the Otago Academy of Sport Charitable Trust.
 The Academy provides a sport science support network including sports nutrition, athlete life and mental skills, as well as a tailored strength and conditioning gym-based program for the selected regionally identified athletes.
 The programs are supported by Otago’s Regional Sporting Organisations (RSO’s), who assist us with identifying emerging talent from podium and aspirational sports across the Otago regions.

-The Otago Academy of Sport
+The Otago Academy of Sport Program

-This year athletes from the Otago region will be given the opportunity to be included in the Otago Academy of Sport Talent Development Program (TDP) for a two year period.
+In 2025, athletes from the Otago region will be given the opportunity to be included in the Otago Academy of Sport Talent Development Program (TDP) for a two year period.

-Year 1 – Foundation
+Year 1 – Foundation Year

-The first year of the program (The Foundation Year) offers athletes an introduction into how they can support their sport development and aid them in achieving their sporting and life goals.
+The first year of the program, (The Foundation Year) offers athletes an introduction on how sport science can support their development in their chosen sport(s).
 It includes the development of an Individual Performance Plan (IPP), workshops, physical movement screening, and a group-based gym training program with a qualified strength and conditioning coach.
-There is also a day camp for the athletes which provides more support in public speaking, training and game recovery, media skills, broad life skills and fun activities including hot yoga, rock climbing and other sports which look at coachability.
+There is also a development day camp for the athletes which provides more support in public speaking, training and game recovery, media skills, broad life skills and fun activities including barre and yoga, gymnastics and fundamental movement training, rock climbing and other sports which look at coachability.

 Criteria

-– School Athletes must be in Year 13, or out of school athletes at an equivalent age in 2024.
+School Athletes must be in Year 13, or out of school athletes at an equivalent age in 2025.

-Year 2 – Leadership
+Year 2 – Leadership Year

 Year 3 – Excel

 Selection into the Excel program will be at the discretion of the Programme Manager and consideration will be given to how the athlete is tracking at a regional and national level.
 This program is targeting athletes out of school who are currently unsupported, but are still passionate about achieving in their sport.
 These athletes must have a desire to compete and perform at a National or International level.
-Athletes in this program will benefit from strength and conditioning, and have the option to acquire more support through athlete life consultations addressing, planning, goals, sport/life balance, health and wellbeing.
+Athletes in this program will benefit from strength and conditioning, and will be supported through athlete life consultations addressing, planning, goals, sport/life balance, health and wellbeing.All new Excel athletes are also given the option to attend any year 1 and 2 workshops they’re interested in.
 Other potential services we’ll offer include mental skills coaching for performance and sports nutrition.

 Criteria

-– TDP Graduate
+– TDP Yr 2 Graduate

 or